borisdivjak/sharp-ia/interventions.md

 The programme has close links with local community resources to make it easy for you to build health and wellbeing into your daily routine.

-As part f this we have access to a gym, an aqua aerobics programme and a football team run in partnership with the Brixton and Ferndale Leisure centres.
+As part of this we have access to a gym, an aqua aerobics programme and a football team run in partnership with the Brixton and Ferndale Leisure centres.